mikeybeck/minimal-mistakes/_posts/2017-12-07-OSCP-Preparation.md

 # Course Overview

 ## Lab Time
 After years of wanting to do OSCP I got lucky and my employer paid for the full 90 days lab time.
-This allowed me to put alot of time into the lab network and pwn all but 5 boxes.
+This allowed me to put alot of time into the lab network and own all but 5 boxes.
 I was putting in 4-5 hours a day and a bit more at the weekend but because the labs are so fun it didn't really feel like work.
 That’s not to say it was easy at all but the effort I was putting in was being rewarded every time I got mself another root flag.

 After hearing about the Offensive Security labs for the last few years I got a bit too excited and as soon as I got my VPN access and jumped straight into the lab network without reading any of the documentation.
 I figured I had done a few CTF's\Vulnhub images in the past so I was probably ready for the labs, I was wrong.
 After a week I had a few of the really easy boxes but found myself getting stuck alot and with no real idea of what to do next.
 So I stepped back and decided to take a more methodical approach which started with reading the material and trying the techniques in the lab network.